wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 This repository describes how to setup a infrastructure to control a eBUS based heating pump, **in this case:**
  - **Ochsner GMWW 11 plus (OTE3)** (smaller and bigger models may also work)
  - **Home Assistant** (Open source home automation that runs on a Raspberry Pi or a local server)
+ - **Step by step guide** (designed to help beginners to get their eBUSd adapter up and running in a reasonable amount of time)

 You can setup the same for every other eBUS based heating pump, the only difference are the ebusd specific configurations.